 Sponsor.
 Representative for California's 46th congressional district.
 Republican.

 Last Updated: Dec 19, 2007

 Length: 8 pages

-This bill was introduced on December 19, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 19, 2007, in a previous session of Congress, but it did not receive a vote.

 Dec 19, 2007

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4917 (110th) was a bill in the United States Congress.